Weather and Seasons

 The cool tropical rainforests and mountain creeks are a wonderful retreat from the hot summer days with the Atherton Tablelands a popular destination during this season.
 Not only for the fact its location above sea level means it’s cooler than the coastal areas, but the renowned waterfall circuit, dotted among the quaint towns of the tablelands, make it a popular day trip destination.
 Rainforest tours are also a must, as are any water-based activities such as snorkelling, diving, or whitewater rafting.

-It is during the green season that the region is more susceptible to cyclones.
+It is during the green season that Cairns & Tropical North Queensland is more susceptible to cyclones.
 However modern weather-predicting technology means cyclone watch starts as early as when a tropical low is in its very initial stages of brewing offshore, even if hundreds of kilometres away.

 Great Barrier Reef Blog